 This all might seem a bit strange, since I’m bigger than most people, let alone most nutritionists — but I’m a pretty normal person.
-And a damn good nutritionist.
+And a good nutritionist.

 Who is also fat.

 I have a Dietitians of Canada-accredited bachelor’s degree in nutrition (with a focus on dietetics), and I work online to help people stop dieting and relearn normal eating.
 I’m 34 years old, and I’ve been doing nutrition stuff professionally (mostly in hospitals) since 2004.
 In fall 2014, I will embark on a 9-month dietetic internship.

-All told, I’ve worked in nutrition for nine years.
+All told, I’ve worked in nutrition for ten years.

-I’ve helped teach people how to feed themselves through a tube, how to eat for an insulin pump, what to expect from chemo, and how to cope with new physical realities.
+I’ve helped teach people how to feed themselves through a tube, how to count carbs for an insulin pump, and what to expect from chemo.

 I’ve analyzed people’s diets and read their histories.
 I’ve held their hands.
 I’ve brought their Jello.